gwangmu/squashfused/README.md

  - Your host system should have: `squashfuse` and `jq`.
  - You should launch containers via `podman`; unfortunately, other OCI container engines, like Docker, are not supported.
  - Your host system should be `systemd`-based.
- - Your host system and container image should have `bash` (eliminable as Squashfused develops).
+ - Your host system and container image should have `bash` (eliminable in the future).

 ### Install